blankart/blankart-designs/markdown/Portfolio/Blanket Designs/Index.md

 # description

-These are some of the Blanket Designs we made for a client.
+Want to sleep cozy at night?
+Here are some Blanket Designs we made for a client.

 # image